Rappsilber-Laboratory/xidocs/md/views/3dngl.md

 * Pymol Command File - Exports a Pymol command file that will reload and render the cross-links in the Pymol viewer.
 This supports multiple PDB files and inter-model/PDB cross-links, but obviously is limited to Pymol only.

-* Haddock Distance Restraints File - for us with the [HADDOCK](https://haddock.science.uu.nl/services/HADDOCK2.2/) structure docker, this exports all the inter-model cross-links in a format compatible with the HADDOCK tool.
+* Haddock Distance Restraints File - for use with the [HADDOCK](https://haddock.science.uu.nl/services/HADDOCK2.2/) structure docker, this exports all the inter-model cross-links in a format compatible with the HADDOCK tool.
 These inter-model cross-links tend to be those we know exist between two pdb files, but since we cannot be sure of the PDB's relative orientation their distances are meaningless.
 However, HADDOCK can use their existence and restrictions based on cross-linker length to calculate the correct (or near to) orientation.

 There is one remaining button which sits by itself, "Download Image as PNG", which will download a PNG (bitmap format) file of the current state of the 3D view.
 A vector graphic format is not available for this view.
 The filename will include information on search id and current filter settings.